BryanWilhite/Songhay.HelloWorlds.Activities/Songhay.HelloWorlds.Functions.Tests/README.md

 ### from Visual Studio

 In Visual Studio, ensure that the `Songhay.HelloWorlds.Functions` project is the [StartUp project](https://blogs.msdn.microsoft.com/zainnab/2010/05/09/choosing-the-startup-project/).
-Hitting `F5` will start the local version of Azure Functions but it will _not_ be possible to run tests while Azure Functions is running.
-Visual Studio Code (VSCode) can be handy here as the tests, specifically the `HttpTriggerTests` [tests](./HttpTriggerTests.cs), can be run from VSCode.
+Hitting `F5` will start the local version of Azure Functions but it will _not_ be possible to debug tests while Azure Functions is running.
+Visual Studio Code (VSCode) can be handy here as the tests, specifically the `HttpTriggerTests` [tests](./HttpTriggerTests.cs), can be run from VSCode (and any breakpoints set in Functions and/or Activities code should be hit).

 ### from Visual Studio Code